October 1957 Popular Electronics

-Wax nostalgic about and learning some of the history of early electronics.
+Wax nostalgic about and learn from the history of early electronics.
 See articles

 published October 1954 - April 1985.
-All copyrights (if any) are hereby
+All copyrights are hereby acknowledged.

-1950s was a time of transition in the television watching business.
+of transition in the television watching business.
 Broadcasters were experimenting

 with pay-TV systems to replace or supplement over-the-air service.
 Much as people

 today think that everything on the Internet should be free, the same mindset prevailed

 then regarding television programming.
 Early coding and decoding schemes seem really

 hokey by today's standards, using computer-type punch cards.
-I remember
+I remember the area

-and cable-based subscription services in conjunction with the open broadcasts.
+subscription services in conjunction with the open broadcasts.
 I spent at least

 a little time playing with the horizontal and vertical picture sync settings on

 the back of the TV set that, if lucky, would produce a stabilized picture for at

 least a little while since at least some of the simpler "encoding" involved inverting

 two other articles from the era on the same topic: "New 'Pay-As-You-Watch' System," in a 1953 Radio & Television

 Will You Pay for TV?